OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 September 2001.md

 ---

 ## Earth Changes & Environmental Events

 - A prolonged **rainstorm** was attributed to a 4th density battle

 ---

 ## Health, Diet, and Supplements

 - Laura and Ark had been working **14 hours** a day non-stop
+- Laura's swollen ankles were due to prolonged sitting.

 ---

 ## Control System & Sociopolitical Manipulation